steinea/obsidian-vault/_templates/dataview_publish.md

 const fileAndQuery = new Map([
   [
 	"dataview-activity",
-	'LIST FROM "dataview/activity" AND -"dataview/activity/playedmost" AND -"dataview/activity/playingcompleted" AND -"dataview/activity/playingnext" AND -"dataview/activity/playingnow" AND -"dataview/activity/playingstopped" SORT file.name ASC',
+	'LIST FROM "dataview/activity" AND -"dataview/activity/playingcompleted" AND -"dataview/activity/playingmost" AND -"dataview/activity/playingnext" AND -"dataview/activity/playingnow" AND -"dataview/activity/playingshortest" AND -"dataview/activity/playingstopped" SORT file.name ASC',
   ],
   [
 	"dataview-collections",